NCAR/DART-containers/README.md

 # DART Containers

 ## Description
 This is a repository for holding Dockerfile recipes for containers built for [DART](https://github.com/NCAR/DART).
+NCAR does have a dockerhub orgranization: https://hub.docker.com/u/ncar but has currently maxed out its number of users.

-Built images are hosted on the NCAR Dockerhub (no link yet)
+DART Docker images are hosted on the [hkershaw](https://hub.docker.com/repositories/hkershaw) dockerhub.
+If we make more use of containers, we may need to look at creating a DART organization.

 ## Containers
 ### dart_dependencies